Stress and Brain Health

 It Directly Kills Brain Cells

 Stress can have such an effect on you that it makes some parts of your body sick, but what is even scarier is that it literally kills new brain cells in your hippocampus.
 After extensive testing, researchers could predict a loss of new cells in animals that were exposed to a stressful situation while in the study.
 The heaviest revelation became apparent when they found that those cells weren’t replaced a week later.
-Hopefully that research will put human closer to finding out how to avoid that stress completely.
+Hopefully, that research will put humans closer to finding out how to avoid that stress completely.

 The Structure of Your Brain Can Change

 The makeup of the brain is a precise balance of tissues that are supposed to be able to do work for you until the day you die.
-If you have experienced a high amount of stress for prolonged period, then the structure of your brain is different than it was before that.
+If you have experienced a high amount of stress for a prolonged period, then the structure of your brain is different than it was before that.
 Some people who experience these changes, like soldiers who suffer from PTSD, will show some pretty serious changes to the makeup and amounts of specific tissue types.
 These imbalances could

 set you up for a possible future of mental illness.